Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/ru/axialunar-parameters.md

 ### Precision

-KSM have 12 decimals of precision.
-In other words, 1e12 (1,000,000,000,000 or one trillion) Plancks make up a single KSM.
+LUNAR have 12 decimals of precision.
+In other words, 1e12 (1,000,000,000,000 or one trillion) Plancks make up a single LUNAR.